I am back with five new places I tried in April <3

 On top of being a beautiful and inspiring location to work from (👋 freelancers), the fact that you get to eat some of the freshest and local chocolate in town makes it a win-win in my book.

 First of all, you must know that the restaurant has two levels with two different menus.
-The first floor is all about being playful with pizza when the second floor aims to give you a fine dining experience — which seems to have pleased all the local press.
+The first floor is all about being playful with pizza while the second floor aims to give you a fine dining experience — which seems to have pleased all the local press.

 I ended up trying the pizza menu and it was so good!
-I know we have tons of pizza places that opened in the past few years but I found the crust quite different from my go-tos (Gema and Magpie) and the wine that I was able to pair it with set my evening apart from a regular pizza dinner.
+I know we have tons of pizza places that opened in the past few years but I found the crust quite different from my go-to’s (Gema and Magpie) and the wine that I was able to pair it with set my evening apart from a regular pizza dinner.

 See you next month 😉